Naresh1318/Synapse/README.md

 </p>

-The first workstation, referred to as the Acquisition Machine, performs data collection and model training.
+The first workstation, referred to as the Pegasus Machine, performs data collection and model training.
 The second workstation, known as the Presentation Machine, is responsible for running the presentation and performing the online BCI task using the trained model.

+### Experimental Stages

 As can be seen from the folders present in the repository, the entire task is divided into 3 main stages: